The switch

 The default

-block will execute if none of the previous cases match the value of the expression (it is optional, but it is most common to have it).
+block will execute if none of the previous cases match the value of the expression (it is optional, but it is normal to have one).

 Let’s see it with a simple example where a switch